fouadh/gocan/doc/commands/gocan_entity-efforts-per-team.md

-## gocan entity-efforts-per-author
+## gocan entity-efforts-per-team

-Get the efforts associated with entities of an application per author
+Get the efforts associated with entities of an application per team

 ```
-gocan entity-efforts-per-author [flags]
+gocan entity-efforts-per-team [flags]
 ```

 ### Options